Federal Vandalism Lawyers in Miami

 Defending You Against All Types of Federal Crimes

-Although most people know that vandalism is against the law in Florida, few are aware that in certain cases, defendants can also be prosecuted in federal court for the same crime.
-Federal crimes tend to be prosecuted and punished much more aggressively than state offenses, so if you have been charged with vandalism in federal court, it is critical to speak with a Miami federal crime attorney who can ensure that your rights are protected.
+Although most people know that vandalism is against the law in Florida, few are aware that in certain cases, defendants can also be prosecuted in federal court for the crime of vandalism.
+Federal crimes tend to be prosecuted and punished much more aggressively than state offenses.
+So, if you have been charged with vandalism in federal court, it is critical that you speak with an attorney, without delay.

 Those who are accused of vandalism can also be charged with additional offenses, including:

-- Harassment, which involves reckless or intentional harassment of park visitors and also requires physical contact; and
+- Harassment, which involves intentional or reckless harassment of visitors, with physical contact.

 What Qualifies as Vandalism